The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A

 Nevertheless, one can easily imagine a situation where such samples are indeed insulating.
-Let us assume that some kind of hopping is the only relevant conduction mechanism and that, as already supposed by Mott,\cite{Mott.72} its mean activation energy tends continuously to 0 as the MIT is approached.
-In this case, the existence of insulating samples with quite flat, nonexponential $\rho(T)$ is not counterintuitive but natural: All the samples close to the MIT, for which the mean hopping energy is smaller than the lowest measuring temperature, should behave this way, see also Subsects.\ II.D and II.E.
-Thus, the question arises whether the second part of our assumption is correct.
-In other words, we ask: Which value does the mean hopping energy tend to as the MIT is approached?
+Let us assume that some kind of hopping is the only relevant conduction mechanism and that, as already surmised by Mott,\cite{Mott.72} its mean activation energy tends continuously to 0 as the MIT is approached.
+In this case, the existence of insulating samples with quite flat, nonexponential $\rho(T)$ is not counterintuitive but natural: All the samples close to the MIT for which the characteristic temperature, corresponding to the mean hopping energy, is smaller than the lowest measuring temperature should behave this way, see also Subsections 2.4 and 2.5.

-Empirical support for the idea, that the mean hopping energy continuously approaches zero, comes from scaling of the $\sigma(T, x = {\rm const.})$ curves for various values of $x$ at the insulating side of the MIT, see Subsect.\ II.E: If such a scaling applies in a certain $\sigma$ range for arbitrary $T$ below some temperature bound, then, indeed, the condition $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ marks the MIT.\cite{Moe.etal.83,Moe.etal.85}
+Thus, also the identification of insulating samples in the penultimate paragraph according to the sign of $\mbox{d} \rho / \mbox{d} T$ for $T \rightarrow 0$ may be correct.
+To find out whether or not it is correct indeed, we have to ask: Which value does the mean hopping energy tend to as the MIT is approached?
+Empirical support for the hypothesis that the mean hopping energy continuously approaches zero comes from scaling of the $\sigma(T, x = {\rm const.})$ curves for various values of $x$ on the insulating side of the MIT, see Subsection 2.5.

-The unclear situation described above poses the challenge to find out which of the samples with nonexponential $\rho(T)$ and $\mbox{d} \rho / \mbox{d} T < 0$ at $T_{\rm lea}$ are metallic and which are insulating.
+In conclusion, the unclear situation described above poses the challenge to find out which of the samples with nonexponential $\rho(T)$ and $\mbox{d} \rho / \mbox{d} T < 0$ at $T_{\rm lea}$ are metallic and which are insulating.
 Various approaches to this question will be discussed in the following subsections.